pyccel/pyccel/developer_docs/overview.md

 ### Syntactic Stage

 Pyccel uses Python's [`ast` module](https://docs.python.org/3/library/ast.html) to read the input file(s).
-The ast does not store information in the same way as the rest of Pyccel so this stage exists to **convert Python's ast to Pyccel's ast**.
+The abstract syntax tree (AST) of Python's `ast` module does not store information in the same way as the rest of Pyccel so this stage exists to **convert Python's AST to Pyccel's AST**.
 The related code can be found in [parser/syntactic.py](../pyccel/parser/syntactic.py).

 The syntactic stage also handles parsing header comments.
 This is managed using [textx](http://textx.github.io/textX/stable/).
 The files describing the _textx_ grammar are found in the folder [parser/grammar](../pyccel/parser/grammar).
 From these files _textx_ generates instances of the classes found in the folder [parser/syntax](../pyccel/parser/syntax).